Our Review of Work At Home EDU/WAH EDU

 Quick Summary of Work at Home EDU / WAH EDU

-Pros: The one possible pro here is, for a complete newbie, WAH EDU might have some generic information on getting started with online marketing.
+The Good: The one possible pro here is, for a complete newbie, WAH EDU might have some generic information on getting started with online marketing.

-Cons: The cons here are many, including the following: -The generic information that WAH EDU offers is freely available elsewhere. -It's tricky getting a refund from this program. -The various up-sells and cross-sells that this program inundates you with will end up costing you more than its advertised $97.
+The Bad: The cons here are many, including the following: -The generic information that WAH EDU offers is freely available elsewhere. -It's tricky getting a refund from this program. -The various up-sells and cross-sells that this program inundates you with will end up costing you more than its advertised $97.

-Our Recommendation: Steer clear of this one.
+The Bottom Line: Steer clear of this one.
 Stick with one of our recommended programs instead.

 Work at Home EDU, or WAH EDU, starts out innocently enough, promising to teach you how to succeed in your “online business” through a “complete educational program.”